-This happens when the major power loses its last morale point.
+This happens the instant the major power loses its last morale point, or when the power loses control of its last possession.
 At this moment the game is stopped and a period of peace negotiations begins to allow this major power to recover at least 1 morale point.